US Japan trade deal levels beef playing field

 Agriculture analyst with Rural Bank Michael Curtis said Australia had a 48pc share of the Japanese market for 2019 year-to-date but the US was close behind at 40pc.

-Despite the tariff advantage, Australia had been losing market share to the US since it regained access after being shut out in 2013 due to mad cow disease, he said.
+Despite the tariff advantage, Australia had been losing market share to the US since it regained access after being shut out in 2013 due to mad cow disease.

-Australian analysts agree Australian beef was very likely to be displaced as a result of the trade deal but all were adamant Australia never expects an unfair advantage over other nations.
+Australian analysts agreed Australian beef was very likely to be displaced as a result of the trade deal but all were adamant Australia never expected an unfair advantage.

-The US will effectively be able to supply a consistent product in line with what Japanese consumers are wanting at a more competitive price, he said.
+The US will effectively be able to supply a consistent product in line with Japanese consumers expectations at a more competitive price, he said.

-Mr Curtis also felt there was a real possibility once the US established greater market share in Japan it would be difficult for Australia to recapture it in the longer term.
+There was a real possibility that, once the US established greater market share in Japan, it would be difficult for Australia to recapture it in the longer term.

-"There is, of course, still plenty for Australia to be positive about in regards to global beef demand - this is just one story on the more cautious side of the outlook," he said.
+"There is, of course, still plenty for Australia to be positive about in regards to global beef demand - this is just one story on the more cautious side of the outlook," Mr Curtis said.

-Meat & Livestock Australia's international business manager for Japan Andrew Cox said price wasn't the only thing delivering benefits to Australian beef in this market.
+Meat & Livestock Australia international business manager for Japan Andrew Cox said price wasn't the only thing delivering benefits to Australian beef in this market.

 Speaking earlier this year as the trade talks between Japan and the US played out, Mr Cox said Australian beef continued to focus on building its brand and maintaining the high level of loyalty it enjoyed in Japan.

-"We're the most popular among Japanese consumers in terms of key perception measures.
-We're highly trusted and considered the highest quality compared to other importing nations," he said.
+"We're the most popular among Japanese consumers in terms of key perception measures," he said.

+"We're highly trusted and considered the highest quality compared to other importing nations.

 "It's critical we maintain this status."